 Partial Shade: 2-3 hours of direct sun; these plants like light, but not direct sun.
 Think ferns, some herbs, ivy, and vines.

 Shade: Less than an hour of direct sun.
 Peace lilies and many other indoor options like limited sunshine.

 While it's best always to consider sunlight, we've correlated a small list of the best generalist plants to keep that apartment looking green and to supplement your quarantine kitchen.
 It just so happens that a lot of the easiest, most low-maintenance plants are also edible!

 We have a Short List of Some of the Best Plants for Urban Living

 Spinach, Arugula, Lettuce: Salad greens grow fast and have short roots, making them ideal for window boxes and wide shelves.
 Just be sure they get enough water!

-Chili Peppers: Peppers grow well in pots, and they can fruit all year.
-Hot peppers are especially resilient.
+Chili Peppers: Peppers grow well in pots and can fruit all year.
+Hot peppers are exceptionally resilient.

 Nasturtium: Nasturtium flowers are pretty, colorful, and edible!
 Growing nasturtiums in your hanging garden or wall planter are easy with proper watering and lots of sunshine.